-- Is the volume turned up on your computer? - Speakers or headphones plugged in?
+- Is the volume turned up on your computer?

+- Are speakers or headphones plugged in?

+- Are external speakers switched on?

 Your camera is not showing you to other people?

 - Is your camera switched off in Zoom with a red slash through the camera symbol? - Is your camera switched on, on your computer?